 Podcast SEO Checklist

-Below is an SEO checklist and tips on how to increase the visibility of your podcast episodes in Google’s search results.
+Read our SEO checklist and tips on how to improve your Itunes rankings and increase the visibility of your podcast episodes in Google’s search results.

 - Target Keyword in Meta Description

 - Introductory Text with 2-3 Summary Bullets